Doing Business in Brazil

 • Preliminary License – granted in the preliminary planning phase of the project or activity, approving its location and design, attesting its environmental feasibility and establishing the basic requirements and conditions to be complied with in upcoming phases of implementation;

-• Installation License – authorizes the installation of the project or activity according to the specifications contained in the approved plans, programs and projects, including the measures needed for environmental control and other conditions;
+• Installation License – authorizes the installation of the project or activity according to the specifications contained in the approved plans, programs and projects, including the measures needed for environmental control and other conditions; and

 • Operating License – authorizes the operation of the project after certification of effective compliance with the provisions contained in the previous licenses and provides the measures needed for environmental control and the conditions set for the project’s operation.